Bolivia’s Evo Morales tells AP he’ll press on with a hunger strike until his rival accepts dialogue

 Morales and his supporters have decried the case as a political witch hunt aimed at blocking his candidacy in the 2025 election.

 Arce insists that the current constitution — which permits just two consecutive terms — forbids Morales, who held power from 2006-2019, from running next year, anyway.
+It was Morales’ quest for a fourth term that led to his ouster, which he and his supporters view as a coup.

 “It is a betrayal of the people, of the party activists, of the revolution,” Morales said of Arce’s efforts to undercut him.

-In neighboring Argentina, the government of far-right President Milei on Saturday announced it had lodged a complaint accusing Morales of child abuse committed during the former president’s monthslong political exile in Argentina, from 2019 to 2020.
+In neighboring Argentina, the government of far-right President Javier Milei on Saturday announced it had lodged a complaint accusing Morales of child abuse committed during the former president’s monthslong political exile in Argentina, from 2019 to 2020.

-“It’s not that I, Evo, want to be president, the people have asked me to return,” Morales said.
+“It’s not that I, Evo, want to be president.
+The people have asked me to return,” Morales said.
 “During my administration there was stability.
 When there is economic and political stability, there is happiness.”

-Many in the country have soured on Arce over the collapse of Bolivia’s once-growing economy built on cheap dollars and fuel.
+Many in the country have soured on Arce over the collapse of Bolivia’s once-prosperous economy built on cheap dollars and fuel.
 They look back fondly on the tenure of Morales, credited with lifting millions out of poverty and drastically narrowing Bolivia’s wealth divide during the nation’s natural gas boom.

 The former president, now 65, isn’t sure how long his hunger strike will last.
 But he said he’s prepared for the deprivation.